jdmccaffrey/convert-pgn-to-fen/Documentation/01_overview.md

 <b>Programmatically Converting Chess PGN to FEN - Overview</b>

-I recently explored the idea of programmatically analyzing individual chess positions and full chess games.
-See https://jamesmccaffrey.wordpress.com/2024/05/02/programmatically-analyzing-chess-games-using-stockfish-with-python/.
+It's possible to programmatically analyze individual chess positions and full chess games.
+For example, see https://jamesmccaffrey.wordpress.com/2024/05/02/programmatically-analyzing-chess-games-using-stockfish-with-python/.
 The technique I used requires all chess positions to be in FEN (Forsyth–Edwards Notation) format.
 But chess games are almost always stored in PGN (Portable Game Notation) format.

 In order to do any serious programmatic chess analysis, I need the ability to programmatically convert PGN to FEN.
 For example, here's a basic PGN file: